ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 :::tip

-All the activities performed by every Admin or every user in an account is logged in `Audit logs` - including any activity related with managing users and groups.
+All the activities performed by any Admin or any user in a ToolJet organization is logged in `Audit logs` - including any activity related with managing users and groups.

 :::